Quadratic Convergence of Smoothing Newton's Method for 0/1 Loss Optimization: Numerical Experiments

 \subsubsection{Implementation and benchmark methods}

 The stopping criteria and the rule for updating $\mu_k$ for \cref{Alg-NM01} are the same as for the SVM case.
 We initialize $\bfx^0=0$ and $\bfz^0=\bfe$.
-We tested the algorithm under different choices of $\tau$ and $\lambda$, and only report the numerical results with $\tau=1$ and $\lambda=1$, which yielded good overall performance.
-Moreover, it is observed that the generated solutions had many tiny values, see \cref{fig:ref}.
+We tested the algorithm under different choices of $\tau$ and $\lambda$, and only report the numerical results with $\tau=1$ and $\lambda=1$, which satisfy $2\tau\lambda>\min_i\{b_i^2: b_i>0\}=\epsilon^2$ and could yield good overall performance.
+Moreover, it is observed that the generated solutions had many tiny values, see Fig.~\ref{fig:ref}.
 Therefore, we apply a refinement step that keeps the $s$ largest elements in the magnitude of the solution and sets the rest to zeros.

 Four leading solvers are selected for comparison.
-They are {\tt PDASC}\footnote{\url{http://faculty.zuel.edu.cn/tjyjxxy/jyl/list.htm}}\cite{huang2018robust}, {\tt BIHT} \footnote{\url{http://perso.uclouvain.be/laurent.jacques/index.php/Main/BIHTDemo}}\cite{jacques2013robust}, {\tt AOP} \footref{aop}\cite{yan2012robust} and {\tt PBAOP} \footnote{\url{http://www.esat.kuleuven.be/stadius/ADB/huang/downloads/1bitCSLab.zip} }\cite{huang2018pinball}, where the last three require to specify the true sparsity level $s$, and the last two also need a flipping ratio $L$.
+They are {\tt PDASC}\footnote{\url{http://jszy.whu.edu.cn/jiaoyuling/en/lwcg/1349484/content/54893.htm\#lwcg}}\cite{huang2018robust}, {\tt BIHT} \footnote{\url{https://laurentjacques.gitlab.io/publication/}}\cite{jacques2013robust}, {\tt AOP} \footref{aop}\cite{yan2012robust} and {\tt PBAOP} \footnote{\url{http://www.esat.kuleuven.be/stadius/ADB/huang/downloads/1bitCSLab.zip} }\cite{huang2018pinball}, where the last three require to specify the true sparsity level $s$, and the last two also need a flipping ratio $L$.
 As in \cite{yan2012robust}, we choose $L={\tt HD}$, where {\tt HD} is the hamming distance generated by {\tt BIHT}.
 We also apply the refinement step to {\tt PDASC} so that all five methods produce $s$-sparse solutions.
 Finally, all methods start with $\bfx^0=0$ and their solutions are normalized to have a unit length.